 If your business interests are making unsupportable losses and you are piling up debt, you may be forced to consider filing for bankruptcy.
 You may have heard that there are two main types of bankruptcy available in Alaska, as there are in all other states.
 These are called Chapter 7 and Chapter 13 bankruptcy.
 They have their own specific advantages and disadvantages.
 It makes sense to familiarize yourself with the differences between them before you opt for one rather than the other.
-You will be unable to reverse your decision once the bankruptcy process has started, so if you have any concerns and need advice talk to an experienced business attorney at the Law Office of Dattan Scott Dattan in Anchorage.
+If you have any concerns and need advice talk to an experienced business attorney at the Law Office of Dattan Scott Dattan in Anchorage since you will not be able to reverse your decision once the bankruptcy process has started.

 Chapter 7 bankruptcy